davedoesdemos/DataLakeInADay/ProctorNotes/ProctorNotes.md

 To request Azure passes, go to [https://requests.microsoftazurepass.com/](https://requests.microsoftazurepass.com/) and submit requests for enough passes to fill the class.

 Go to [http://aka.ms/azurepasssetup](http://aka.ms/azurepasssetup) for instructions on creating accounts and subscriptions for everyone in the class.
 Use generic user names and a standard password to keep things simple in the class.

+## Delegates

+You may end up with a mix of skillsets in the room.
+If this is the case, mix the group into teams with at least one technical person per team.
+Technical skills required are:
+* Understand RDP to server desktops
+* Understand the Azure portal interface

+Delegates without these skills may need considerable help so plan around this and understand the audience before the day.

 ## Schedule